 Where will I get exact timetable of sunrise and sunset for my place?

-If your city name is not mentioned in our database then you can fill in the timetable request form giving your detailed address and we will send the time table for your city, town or village by email.
+You can fill in the timetable request form giving your detailed address and we will send the time table for your city, town or village by email.

 Why are the timings on my sunrise/sunset time sheet different from those in the newspaper?